-2.4 The water industry on the World Heritage list
+2.4 The water industry on the World Heritage List

-At the time of publishing this report no modern systems or networks for supplying drinking water or for removing and treating waste waters are inscribed on the World Heritage list, although some individual components are recognised by UNESCO (Willems & Van Schaik 2015).
+At the time of publishing this report no modern systems or networks for supplying drinking water or for removing and treating wastewaters are inscribed on the World Heritage List, although some individual components are recognized by UNESCO (Willems & Schaik 2015).

 The only property or landscape on the list including components for the industrialized supply of drinking water is the metal mining complex Tarnowskie Góry and its Underground Water Management System in Poland, inscribed in 2017.
-Part of the justification for its inscription was the claim that it includes 'the world's first large-scale public water supply systems based on the steam-powered pumping of groundwater'.
-The criteria used to justify the inscription of this European metal mine are presented in Section 8.
+Part of the justification for its inscription is the claim that it includes 'the world's first large-scale public water supply systems based on the steam-powered pumping of groundwater', although ICOMOS' technical mission noted that there was little surviving tangible evidence of this.
+The criteria used to justify the inscription of this European metal mine are presented in Section 8.5.

-Two sites directly associated with water supply were waiting to be assessed, the Hydraulic Engineering and Hydropower, Drinking Water and Decorative Fountains of Augsburg on the German Tentative List, and the baroque Águas Livres Aqueduct, with its associated conduits and reservoir, on that of Portugal.
+Two sites directly associated with water supply are waiting to be assessed, the Hydraulic Engineering and Hydropower, Drinking Water and Decorative Fountains of Augsburg on the German Tentative List, and the Baroque Águas Livres Aqueduct, with its associated conduits and reservoir, on that of Portugal.

 The properties on the List that are involved in transporting water for human use are inscribed for their architectural and engineering importance.
 These are the three Roman aqueducts in Segovia, Tarragona, Spain, and Pont du Gard, France, and the Padre Tembleque aqueduct in Mexico.
-Each is recognised for the technical skill of planning and construction to which they are testament.
-The 11th century Rani-ki-Vav Stepwell in India is a characteristic typology with a monumental architectural design developed for accessing and storing ground water.
-The Gothic Maulbronn Monastery in Germany includes elements of a 13th century monastic water system.
+Each is recognized for the technical skill of planning and construction to which they are testament.
+The 11th-century Rani-ki-Vav Stepwell in India is a characteristic typology with a monumental architectural design developed for accessing and storing ground water.
+The Gothic Maulbronn Monastery in Germany includes elements of a 13th-century monastic water system.

 The only dams which are inscribed are along canal navigations.
 Two are part of the Canal du Midi in France, which were raised to retain feed water for the summit level.
-St Ferréol (1667-

-1671) is an earth dam with low masonry revetment walls, while the masonry buttress dam at Lampy, added in 1777-81, was the second of that type to be built in Europe.
+St Ferréol (1667-71) is an earth dam with low masonry revetment walls, while the masonry buttress dam at Lampy, added in 1777-81, was the second of that type to be built in Europe.
 The 1826-32 Jones Falls Dam forms part of the Rideau Canal in Canada.

-Some urban water supply networks are included as secondary features of canal navigations - the Old Town of Lijiang and the Ancient Villages in Southern Anhui - Xidi and Hongcun in China - , or early-modern mining landscapes - the Upper Harz mining water management system in Germany and Banská Štiavnica and the Technical Monuments in Slovakia.
+Some urban water-supply networks are included as secondary features of canal navigations - the Old Town of Lijiang and the Ancient Villages in Southern Anhui - Xidi and Hongcun in China - , or early modern mining landscapes - the Upper Harz mining water-management system in Germany and Banská Štiavnica and the Technical Monuments in Slovakia.